freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 There were a number of parts that required notable design and fabrication like the silicone foam sealed end caps.
 These snap on end caps were a critical improvement when we realized how huge of an advantage it is to have a removable end cap for cleaning and maintenance.
 Before the end caps are installed, an end cap block is first epoxied to the reservoir side wall which provides  compression to the silicone foam seal once snapped in place.

-*gif of snapping cap into place

 ![_config.yml]({{ site.baseurl }}/images/EndCap_Assy.png)

+Also, the satisfying *pop* of these snapping into place is great *gif of snapping cap into place

 Another part designed were the dams that allow the ebb and flow process to take place as water can build up and then slowly empty thought the day.
 The dams have holes drilled into them such that water can leak out at a controlled rate.
 It was a bit of a trial an error process to establish just how many holes were needed to get the desired outflow rates between the reservoirs.